Hey there, autumn enthusiasts! And welcome to my Fall Bucket List: 100 fun things to do this fall! (2023 edition)

 This post may contain affiliate links.
 Read disclosure here

-Visiting a pumpkin patch is one of my all-favorite fall activities to do in the fall!
-Most pumpkin patches have hayrides, yummy fall food, and carnival rides!
+Visiting a pumpkin patch is one of my all-favorite fall activities in the cooler fall weather!

 2. Stock up on Pumpkin Spice Everything!